All rights reserved ®

 You show a low level of development, which seems to suggest that you prefer managing things to being a leader of people, as you give low priority to developing relationships with your colleagues and co-workers.
 Moreover, you spend insufficient time each day and each week talking with them casually, and you do not have development conversations with each team member often enough.
 You need to rethink your priorities to develop as a leader.

 SELF-AWARENESS & SENSE OF OPPORTUNITY

-Your answers reveal that you have difficulties detecting and expressing opportunities for improvement of the people with whom you collaborate in the organisation, especially if they have a higher hierarchical position or work in another area.
-You also find it difficult to show others your appreciation for good action or performance.
+Your answers reveal that you have difficulty in detecting and expressing opportunities for improvement to the people you collaborate with in the organisation, in particular if they rank higher than you or work in another area.
+You also seem to find it difficult to show others your appreciation for a good deed or performance.
 Consequently, you give little feedback.
-To cultivate this competency, you need to start by developing the ability to “read” people’s personality, behaviour, and feelings, and cultivate the ability to design and engage in inspiring conversations that help others improve.
-For an inspiring leader, there is not another more transformative tool than face-to-face conversation.
+To deploy this skill, you need to start by developing the ability to “read” people’s personality, behaviour and feelings, and cultivate the ability to design and approach inspiring conversations that help others improve.
+For an inspirational leader, there is no more transformative tool than a face-to-face conversation.

 Below, we detail what your answers indicate about each of the critical dimensions that make up the “Feedback” competency.
 Reflecting on each of these dimensions will help you focus your self-development strategy.

 It is the ability to approach feedback with a constructive attitude -being able to ponder with calm objectivity both the virtues and defects of others- and from a firm belief in the extraordinary capacity for transformation that each person has.